 As it flows from forest into dry steppe Kherlen river loses water.
 The Kherlen annual average flow rate decreases from 648 million cubic meters at Baganuur to 530 million cubic meters at Mongolia-China border.
-No surprise that in dry years, like in 2007, Kherlen River total annual inflow into Lake Dalai decreased to only 38 million cubic meters and for 200 days in a single year it completely dried up in China.
+The annual average river discharge into Dalai Lake is on average 483 million cubic meters.
+However, in dry years, like in 2007, Kherlen River total annual inflow into Lake Dalai decreased to only 38 million cubic meters and for 200 days in a single year it completely dried up in China.

 Floods are most important hydrological processes that shape the vitality of Kherlen River valley.
-Flood water is mostly utilized for groundwater recharge, filling of oxbows and lakes and growth of pasture vegetation in vast 2, 900 sq.km. floodplain of the Kherlen river.
-Flood wave attenuation by the vast natural floodplain makes that the Kherlen floods do not pose any danger to human settlements along the river.
+Flood water is mostly utilized for groundwater recharge, filling of oxbows and lakes and growth of pasture vegetation in vast 2, 900 sq. km. floodplain of the Kherlen river.
+Flood wave attenuation by the vast natural floodplain makes the Kherlen floods do not pose any danger to human settlements along the river.